TaoLyn838/WEB103/BookEZ/front-end/README.md

 This repository contains the frontend code for the BookEZ project, a collaborative effort by a team dedicated to creating a seamless book management experience.

-## Overview

-The BookEZ project aims to simplify book management tasks, providing a user-friendly interface for both casual readers and librarians.
-The code in this repository represents the frontend part of our project, initially developed on Vercel but moved to our own hosting due to the platform's pricing changes for organizations.

 ## Team Members

 - **Parth Kansara** - [GitHub](https://github.com/parthskansara)